-Kitchen exhaust hoods are there to perform the very necessary function of catching and removing cooking smoke, odors and excess moisture from the home.
-Exhaust hoods do their job by creating negative pressure areas around the cooking area that fumes are then drawn into and exhausted to the exterior through a duct.
-A proper and complete hood system includes an electric motor and fan to create the negative pressure, a sealed duct to remove air to the exterior along with on/off and fan speed
+Kitchen exhaust hoods perform the very necessary function of catching and removing cooking smoke, odors and excess moisture from the home.
+Exhaust hoods do their job by creating negative pressure around the cooking area so that fumes are then drawn into and exhausted to the exterior.
+A proper and complete hood system includes an electric motor and fan to create the negative pressure, a sealed duct to remove air to the exterior, and on/off and fan speed

-The nicer units can remove lots of air and have remotely mounted fan motors to reduce the sound levels.
-For pure functionality, the overhead units are preferred because hot air tends to rise up naturally and provide some assistance to the fan.
-Also, the overhead hoods are of a size and shape to capture most of the cooking fumes which can more easily escape from a downdraft unit.
-Downdraft units may not be as efficient, but they do work, and many kitchen designs have high open ceilings or other design restrictions where they are the only realistic option.
+The nicer exhaust units can remove lots of air.
+Some of these have remotely mounted fan motors to reduce the sound levels.
+For pure functionality, overhead units are preferred because hot air tends to rise up naturally providing some assistance to the fan.
+Also, overhead hoods are well sized and shaped to capture most of the cooking fumes.
+These can more easily escape from a downdraft unit.
+Downdraft units may not be as efficient as overhead, but they do work.
+Downdraft units are ideal for kitchens with high open ceilings or other design restrictions where they are the only realistic option.

 - Find your appliance’s owner’s manual and place it in a secure location for instructions on your specific appliance.
 If you have lost the manual or want a second copy, you can usually find them on line.